 Step 5: Set the Brake Wires

-For the front brake, attach the brake cable’s one end to the lever and the other end to the brake caliper.
-Adjust the brake lever and the wire according to your comfortability.
+For the front brake, attach the brake cable’s end to the lever and the other end to the brake caliper.
+Adjust the brake lever and the wire according to your comfort.

 For the rear brake, you need to attach the brake cable to the detangler that you’ll find on the gooseneck.
 The section behind the handlebar clamp is known as the detangler.

 Attach the rear brake wire with the detangler and adjust it with the plate.
 Then, tighten the nuts of the cables using the 10mm wrench.